The Intel Core Ultra 5 245K wins in 7 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (174% better).

 AI Versus Verdict

 The Intel Core Ultra 5 245K is the objective winner of this comparison, securing victory in seven out of fourteen measured specifications.
-Its most significant technical advantage is a 174% larger L2 cache compared to the Intel Core i5-14400.
-While the latter component remains competitive in three areas, the superior cache capacity of the Ultra 5 245K provides a substantial architectural edge that defines its performance lead across the majority of the evaluated metrics.
+Its most significant technical advantage is a 174% larger L2 cache compared to the alternative.
+While the Intel Core i5-14400 holds its own in specific areas, the superior cache capacity of the newer model provides a clear architectural edge that defines its status as the more advanced component in this head-to-head evaluation.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.